katholiek-onderwijs-vlaanderen/sri2postgres/README.md

     -- or if no baseurl and no path column
     CREATE UNIQUE INDEX sri2db_table_href_idx ON sri2db_table (href);

-    /* and to quickly get the last sync date, a similar index on modified would also make sense */ CREATE INDEX sri2db_table_baseurl_path_modified_idx ON sri2db_table (baseurl, path, modified);
+    /* [DEPRECATED] and to quickly get the last sync date, a similar index on modified would also make sense */ CREATE INDEX sri2db_table_baseurl_path_modified_idx ON sri2db_table (baseurl, path, modified);
     -- or if no baseurl colomn
     CREATE INDEX sri2db_table_path_modified_idx ON sri2db_table (path, modified);